Follow the Appalachian Trail through one of the most important historic towns in America

-- Pass John Brown’s Fort, one of the most significant buildings in our nation’s history, where a battle took place when John Brown attempted to start an uprising in an attempt to free the town’s slaves.
+- Pass John Brown’s Fort, one of the most significant buildings in our nation’s history.
+Here a battle took place when John Brown attempted to start an uprising in an attempt to free the town’s slaves.
 Many consider this action to be the first step in moving the nation toward the Civil War.

 - 0.9 – Reach The Point at the confluence of the Potomac and Shenandoah Rivers.
 Be sure to walk up to the iron railing to get the best possible view.

 - Head up the brick walkway, passing a four-sided interpretive kiosk that provides a wealth of information about the history of Harpers Ferry, amenities offered by the town and the national historic and scenic trails that converge here.
 You’ll also pass an Appalachian Trail sign, noting the mileage to Georgia in one direction and Maine in the other.
 It provides yet another great photo op.

 - Cross the pedestrian footbridge over the Potomac River and step from West Virginia into Maryland as soon as you are over the river.
 The footbridge was built to connect Harpers Ferry with Maryland and allows exploration of the historic 184.5-mile C&O Towpath on the far side.
-Elevated above the river, the footbridge offers beautiful views and you can get a closer view of the many river-loving birds.
-Atop the trestle above you will see an osprey nest made of twigs; look for a nesting pair.
-Peregrine falcons–the worlds swiftest birds–are often observed perched on the granite rockface of Maryland Heights, or whipping about on the winds above the river.
-It’s fun to scour the rock ledges trying to find them as they blend in so well with the gray stone.
-Easier to spot are slower-moving Great blue herons who fly in a straight path above the river.
-You are almost guaranteed to see turkey vultures and black vultures circling the air currents formed by the gap; if you’re lucky, you might spot the white flash of a bald eagle’s head or tail.
+Elevated above the river, the footbridge offers beautiful views and you can get a closer look at the many river-loving birds.
+Atop the trestle above you will see an osprey nest made of twigs; look closely for a nesting pair.
+Peregrine falcons — the worlds swiftest birds — are often observed perched on the granite rockface of Maryland Heights or whipping about on the winds above the river.
+Take time to scour the rock ledges to find them, as they blend in well with the gray stone.
+Easier to spot are slower-moving great blue herons who fly in a straight path above the river.
+You are almost nearly guaranteed to see turkey vultures and black vultures circling the air currents formed by the gap.
+If you’re lucky, you might spot the white flash of a bald eagle’s head or tail.